jendave/roll-table-importer/README.md

 The `Roll Table Importer` module can create Foundry VTT roll tables from various kinds of text files.

-Import tables from:

-* Create many tables all nested in a folder from text.
 * Copy and paste data to be parsed (text, CSV, JSON).
 * Import text, CSV and JSON files.
+* Create tables with descriptions and ranges.
+* Create several tables all nested in a folder from text.

 ## Usage

 ![Screenshot](https://github.com/jendave/roll-table-importer/blob/main/docs/screenshot_dialog.jpg?raw=true)

-1. Click `Import Tables` button in Roll Tables tab in the sidebar.
+1. Click `Import Tables` button in the `Rollable Tables` tab in the sidebar.
-2. Enter text of roll table via clipboard or file chooser dialog
+2. Enter text of roll table via clipboard or choose a file using the file-picker
-   1. Copy text of entry you are trying to import and paste into the clipboard text area
+   1. Copy text you are trying to import and paste into the clipboard text area
    2. Or use file icon to choose a file.
 3. Click `Okay`
-4. Roll table will appear in the Roll table sidebar
+4. Roll table will appear in the `Rollable Tables` tab.

 ## Roll Table Formats